ih8asham/Student-Management-API/README.md

 **1) Student Management API:**

-A RESTful Student Management API built with Python and FastAPI.
+A RESTful Student Management API built with HTML, CSS, JS, Python and FASTAPI.
 This project provides APIs for managing student records through a simple and structured backend application.

 **2) Features:**